alacrity-ai/shipwright-survivors/README.md

 REFINEMENT:
+  - [x] Screenshake not normalized to resolution, shakes way harder on 1080p than 4k.
+    - [x] Smooth / reduce excessive screenshake when killing many enemies
+  - [x] Floating text needs to be centered above entropium exp bar when gaining entropium
+  - [ ] Clearcolor/Shaders when boss enters
   - [ ] Show percent completion in mission summary.
   - [ ] Show damage break down in mission summary
   - [ ] Big ship destruction sound always happening, randomly choose 3 sounds or so
   - [ ] Lifesteal needs a cooldown
-  - [ ] Add persistent tag to all Incident Spawned entities, and bosses
+  - [x] Add persistent tag to all Incident Spawned entities, and bosses

 ### Things to Explore:
   - [ ] "Town Portal" - Back to the planet?